PROFESSIONALS / MAY 4, 2021

 Session 4 – From perception to action

-4:35 – Closure Dominique MARBOUTY Vice-President of Météo et Climat
+4:20 – Closure by Dominique MARBOUTY Vice-President of Météo et Climat

 Losses due to extreme weather and climate events are increasing worldwide, and some extreme events in the last decade have been particularly devastating.
 For example, since 2015, Western Europe has not had a summer without an extreme heat wave.
 It is therefore important to understand whether the various events are linked to climate change and whether there is an urgent need to strengthen adaptation.